Objective-Redux/Objective-Redux/README.md

 ### Get the pieces of state you need, when you need them

 Stop wiring-up your reducers and sagas manually.
 And, for that matter, stop using large middleware package to help.
-Objective-Redux will take care of it for you, and it will do it on demand, dynamically, at runtime.
+Objective Redux will take care of it for you, and it will do it on demand, dynamically, at runtime.
 Your store no longer needs to know about what's in it, leaving you free to move parts around as needed.

 <img src="./statics/lazy.png" alt="Lazy load reducers and controller when you need them" style="height: 200px;" />